pingbird/flutter-recipes/docs/architecture/safe-async.md

 away from firebase.

-For a continuously updating resource, [package:rxdart](https://pub.dev/packages/rxdart) [BehaviorSubject](https://pub.dev/documentation/rxdart/latest/rx/BehaviorSubject-class.html)s are a very nice way to hold a value and notifying listeners at the same time:
+For a continuously updating resource, [package:rxdart](https://pub.dev/packages/rxdart) [BehaviorSubject](https://pub.dev/documentation/rxdart/latest/rx/BehaviorSubject-class.html)s are a very nice way to hold a value and notify listeners at the same time:

 ```dart
 class MyService {